 Active Business Sectors

-We have a growing list of over 60 businesses who are committed and passionate about engaging with education and helping prepare our future workforce.
+Dorset Chamber has a growing list of businesses who are committed to and passionate about engaging with education to help young people to prepare for the world of work.
 This includes businesses from the following sectors:

 - Engineering and manufacturing

 - Automotive retail

 - HR and Leisure

 We are always looking to speak with new businesses who would like to be involved with the delivery of the programme.